blacksmoke26/ai-prompt-enhancer/frontend/README.md

 - Built with React 19 and TypeScript
 - Utilizes modern frontend development practices
 - Inspired by the need for better AI prompt engineering tools
+- Uses state-of-the-art UI components and design patterns

+## Copyright ©️

+Developed with ❤️ by Junaid Atari